sbhrwl/data_structures_algorithms/readme.md

 - [Linkedlist](linkedlist/readme.md)

 ## Data structures
-List, set, map, tree, queue, and stack are common data structures used in computer science and programming
+List, set, map, tree, queue, and stack are common data structures used in computer science and programming.
+Data structures enables us to store data in structured manner.

 ### List
 - A list is a collection of elements in a specific **order**.